 Magical Weekend Getaway in Sintra

-All of which makes simply lodging in Sintra feel deeply authentic.
-Danijel and I did contemplate returning for a week just to read books and make photographs of the amazing flora in the park.
+All of which makes simple lodging in Sintra feel deeply authentic.
+Danijel and I did contemplate returning for a week, just to read books and make photographs of the amazing flora in the park.
 It really is that sort of place.

 The town of Sintra itself is charming to a T, and filled with amazing restaurants and cafés.
 Like the rest of Portugal, it’s practically impossible to get crap food and service.
 This is wonderfully odd considering how most places that cater exclusively to tourists tend to have their fair share of tourist traps.
 We didn’t encounter any in Sintra.

 After a day of sight-seeing palaces, castles and parks, the downtown heart of Sintra is a great place to unwind and relax with a good meal and lovely wine.
 We had a very memorable dinner at Apeadeiro, which was recommended to us by the concierge at the Sintra park tourist information centre.
 It was wonderfully authentic and mainly patronised by Portuguese tourists and locals living in Sintra.
 Also, do not forget to try the local dessert, the Travesseiro de Sintra, which is a fluffy pastry pillow, stuffed with almond cream, as well as ginjinha poured into a chocolate cup.